hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 This page introduces the Fabric adapter that utilizes the Common Connection Profile (CCP) feature of the Fabric SDK to provide compatibility and a unified programming model across different Fabric versions.

 > The latest supported version of Hyperledger Fabric is v2.x
+> The ability to discover can only be used if you use the `gateway` option

 The adapter exposes many SDK features directly to the user callback modules, making it possible to implement complex scenarios.